tianbo137/Portfolio/Anomaly-Detection-in-Time-Series-Data/README.md

 by **Bo Tian**

-In this project, I designed and trained an LSTM autoencoder (using the Keras API with Tensorflow) to detect sudden price changes in the S&P 500 index.
+In this project, I designed and trained an LSTM autoencoder (using the Keras API with Tensorflow) to detect sudden price changes in the S&P 500 index in 2020.
 I also created interactive charts and plots using Python Plotly and Seaborn for data visualization.
+>The S&P 500 is a stock performance indicator for the top 500 companies listed on the stock exchange in the United States.

+## Project Objective:
+- To design and train an LSTM Autoencoder in Keras to Detect anomalies (sudden price changes) in the S&P 500 index
+-
+- Data range: 1986 - 2020

+It is considered as one of the best representations of the United States stock market.

+Source of Dataset: Yahoo Finance

+## The dataset is a CSV format with:
+1. Daily timestamp
+2. Daily Open and Close price
+3. Daily High and Low price
+4. Daily Volume

+## The Project will follow the below steps:
+1. Import Libraries
+2. Load and Inspect the S&P 500 Index Data
+3. Data Preprocessing
+4. Temporalizing Data and Creating Training and Test Splits
+5. Build an LSTM Autoencoder
+6. Train the Autoencoder
+7. Plot Metrics and Evaluate the Model
+8. Detect Anomalies in the S&P 500 Index Data
+9. Visualize the Anomalies based on threshold

+## The required libraries:
+- Numpy
+- Tensorflow
+- Keras
+- Pandas
+- Seaborn
+- Matplotlib
+- Plotly
+- Scikit Learn

 # Background